nathankurt/dynatrace-terraform-aws/terraform-labs.md

 ![Agent License Version](/images/stable-mode-or-bust.png) If your version isn't set to stable or doesn't have a close version to your server, you're gonna have a bad time.

-**PUT IN SCREENSHOT HERE**

 ### Access the Dynatrace Environment from the URL they give you(instead of the AWS URL)

-F
-Get this set up by clicking Node 1 in the DT Managed Home and changing the Web UI IP Address to whatever the Dynatrace Managed Public IP is.
+Get this set up by clicking Node 1 in the DT Managed Home and changing the Web UI IP Address to whatever the Dynatrace Managed VM Public IP is.